terri-yaki/gptchat/README.md

     Change the model by modifying the model parameter in the chatgpt function.
     Modify the save directory by changing save_folder variable.

+Future Milestones

+I am constantly working to make this ChatGPT application even more powerful and user-friendly.
+Here's what's on the horizon:

+    Custom GPT Functionality: Soon, you'll be able to feed the model your own information locally.
+This means more personalized and accurate responses based on the data you provide.
+It'll be your new personal assistant!

+    Conversational GUI: We're developing a graphical user interface to make your interactions with the AI smoother and more intuitive.
+Just like how you use chatgpt, huggingchat etc,.

+    Conversation Management System: Organize and manage your conversations more efficiently with our upcoming conversation management system.

 Note: